Covid death toll passes three million as India cases surge | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-PARIS, April 18 — The global Covid-19 death toll passed three million yesterday as the pandemic speeds up despite vaccination campaigns, leading countries like India to impose new lockdowns to fight spiralling infection numbers.
+PARIS, April 19 — The global Covid-19 death toll passed three million on Saturday as the pandemic speeds up despite vaccination campaigns, leading countries like India to impose new lockdowns to fight spiralling infection numbers.

 It is the latest grim milestone since the novel coronavirus first surfaced in central China in December 2019 and went on to infect more than 139 million people, leaving billions more under crippling lockdowns and ravaging the global economy.

-An average of more than 12,000 deaths were recorded globally every day in the past week, shooting the overall toll past three million yesterday, according to an AFP tally.
+An average of more than 12,000 deaths were recorded globally every day in the past week, shooting the overall toll past three million on Saturday, according to an AFP tally.

 For comparison, three million people is more than the population of Jamaica or Armenia — and three times the death toll of the Iran-Iraq war, which raged from 1980-1988.